For the marinade:

 - Chorizo, Apple and Corn Bread Stuffing

-- To make the marinade, in a blender or food processor, working in 2 batches, add the achiote paste, bitter orange juice or its substitute, chicken broth, garlic, oregano, cumin, allspice, salt, and pepper and puree until smooth.
+- In a blender or food processor, working in 2 batches, add the achiote paste, bitter orange juice or its substitute, chicken broth, garlic, oregano, cumin, allspice, salt, and pepper and puree until smooth.

 - Slide the turkey, with the breast side down, into the brining bag.
 Pour the marinade into the bag and massage it into the bird, working it into the cavity and all the crevasses.
 Place the bag in a mixing bowl or roasting pan and refrigerate for 12 to 48 hours, turning the turkey a couple of times to redistribute the marinade.